matthew-mojira/cicero/docs/README.md

 * Type
 * PoopCrap - this is the unit type, what is `null` or `None` in other languages.
   The literal form of PoopCrap is `()`.
+* Frame - execution frames
+* Expr - an abstraction over Virgil code and Cicero AST for function bodies

+Right now, there's no way (I think) to access or create frames or expressions in the language.

 ### Truthiness